etauker-projects/connector-postgres/README.md

 ]);

 await transaction.commit();

-return `${ buyerRowsUpdated + sellerRowsUpdated } rows updated`;
+console.log(`${ buyerRowsUpdated + sellerRowsUpdated } rows updated`);
+// output: 2 rows updated
 ```

 ### Database migrations
 The library also provides functionality for executing database migrations.
 > **Note:** to run database migrations the connector needs to create some tables containing information about the state of migration execution.
 These tables currently make use of a certain database function which must first be created manually.
 This function can be found in [scripts/create_type_if_not_exists.sql](./scripts/create_type_if_not_exists.sql).

-A directory containing all required migrations `{migration-root}` must first be created with the following structure.
+A `{migration-root}` directory containing all required migrations must first be created with the following structure.
 The migration directories can be named anything but should be prefixed with a number to ensure deterministic order.
 The files inside the migration directory must be names `change.sql` and `rollback.sql`.
 ```
 {migration-root}
     |- 01.{first-migration}